cyrus-cai/google-translation-menubar/README.md

-# my-electron-app
+# Google Translation Menubar
-在 menubar 中使用 Google Translation.（For MacOS）
+use Google translation in your Mac menubar.

-created with electron.
+- created with electron.